 Yellow and Blue Swallowtail butterflies

-For those who use Google Maps for everything, just plug in: Big Creek Trail, Newport, NC 37821
+For those who use Google Maps for everything, just plug in: Big Creek Trail, Cataloochee, NC 37821

 For those who like to keep it oldschool: From North Carolina take I-40 West to the boarder of Tennessee and get off at the first exit 451, Waterville Rd.
 Left at the end of the exit ramp taking you under I-40.
 Left at the stop sign the take the first left.
 Continue right on Waterville Rd.
 River will be on your left.
 Continue straight at stop sign entering Great Smoky Mountain National Park on Big Creek Rd. * The first parking lot on the right has maps of the GSMNP for $1 if you would like to snag one before continuing all the way to the end of Big Creek Rd. * Road ends in a parking lot and you have arrived!

 The trailhead for Big Creek Trail is actually back up the road a little from the parking lot.
 This trail will take you to Midnight Hole and Mouse Creek Falls.

 Fiddlehead Fern (left) | Yellow Trilliums (center) | Fire Pink (right)

 You will come across some intriguing “curly cue” plants in the beginning, known as Fiddlehead Ferns, which are apparently edible once you fry them up in some butter and seasoning.
 I don’t recommend munching on these as they may have been in contact with less than savory horse droppings.

 Yellow Trilliums started to pop up further along the trail with their speckled silver and green leaves.
 These yellow blooms stick straight up from their trio of leaves.
 They have the faint smell of lemon if you want to get up close and personal to them.
 Make sure to look off the left side of the trail, I found more groupings of them out view from the trail.